Spain leave Ramos out of youthful Euro 2020 squad - RFI

 Spain coach Luis Enrique on Monday left veteran defender Sergio Ramos out of his Euro 2020 squad but called up centre-back Aymeric Laporte, who recently switched his football nationality.

-Ramos, the 35-year-old Real Madrid captain has struggled with injury this season and has featured just five times since the start of the year.
+Ramos, the 35-year-old Real Madrid captain has struggled with injuries this season and has played just five times since the start of the year.

 "It was a very difficult decision but he has not been able to play this season and has hardly trained since January," Luis Enrique told the press conference as he announced a 24-man squad.